mariescopy/Guinardia_ViralInfection/README.md

 # Guinardia Viral Infection study
 This repository contains all analysis and plotting scripts for the manuscript:
-*Monitoring viral infections of the abundant marine diatom Guinardia delicatula by automated fluorescence microscopy* **Marie Walde, Cyprien Camplong, Colomban de Vargas, Anne-Claire Baudoux, Nathalie Simon**
+*Insights into the 3D subcellular impact of viral infection in the abundant marine diatom Guinardia delicatula* by
+**Marie Walde, Cyprien Camplong, Colomban de Vargas, Anne-Claire Baudoux, Nathalie Simon**

 ## Physiological Measurements & Counts